 When you are commissioning a photographer that person will photograph your wedding in his or her own style.
 Be sure to have an understanding of that photographer’s work so that their portfolio aligns with your aesthetic.
 While Severin Photography focuses on timeless and photojournalistic photography, our experience and fashion photography assignments definitely influence our work.
 If photographic style is important to you, be sure that the photographer practices this style.

 Now, if you think, well, Martine, I don’t know what style I like.
 My response to you is to trust yourself.
 If you love your photographer’s images then most likely that’s the style you want.

 2. Please show me two to three full wedding galleries?

 A full wedding should have images that are well-composed and well-lit, despite lighting situations.
 That wedding should include artistic images as well as photos you expect to see at a wedding, such as family formals, candids and photos of the ceremony.
-So, if you plan on having a photographer to be at your wedding from the getting-ready to the night-time dancing fun, be sure that your photographer has work that will reflect this.
+If you plan on having a photographer be at your wedding from the getting-ready to the night-time dancing fun, be sure that your photographer has proven work that will reflect these situations.

 3. When will I receive my wedding photos?

 Wedding photography studios vary in when they release wedding photos to you.
 It’s a good idea to know when post-production will be completed before you sign on the dotted line.
 Severin Photography follows the industry standard of delivering our clients’ wedding photos to them within 3-6 weeks after your special day.
 Albums are typically delivered within 6-8 weeks from when an album has been sent to the binder.